What is the full form of SONAR?

 - Passive SONAR

-- Which involves sound wave emission and waiting for the echo to return.
+- It involves sound wave emission and waiting for the echo to return.

 - It has a receiver and transmitter.